pacelf/pacelf.phase3.jekyll/README.md

 #### Recurring Reports

-As requested, it sends monthly audience overview emails to `steve.vandervalk@gmail.com` which are forwarded to Patricia Graves as the PacELF project owner.
+As requested, it sends monthly audience overview emails to `steve.vandervalk@gmail.com` which are forwarded to Patricia Graves (patricia.graves@jcu.edu.au) as the PacELF project owner.

 ## Maintainers